Documentation

 Create an organization using the influx CLI

 Use the influx org create command to create a new organization.
-A new organization requires the following:
+Provide the following:

 Was this page helpful?